hphelion/documentation/cli.nova.install.md

         python setup.py install

-5. In the `Command Prompt` window, install the correct version of the Python `prettytable` package by executing the folloing commands:
+5. In the `Command Prompt` window, install the correct version of the Python `prettytable` package by executing the following commands:

         easy_install pip
         pip uninstall prettytable==0.6.1